 - Why Is Milk White? & 200 Other Curious Chemistry Questions: Now THIS is fun.
 Written by a chemist and his curious 11-year-old neighbor, and presented as answers to a series of questions you’d really ask.
 You know, like why is milk white?
 How does superglue work?
 We’ve been jumping around in our Kindle version of this and having a great time with it.

 - DK Eyewitness Books Chemistry: This is one we’d requested from our local library because of how much we’ve always loved the Eyewitness Books series!
-While this is slightly more elementary in some ways than Ashar’s level, it’s full of fun facts that have led her to explore more.
+While this is slightly more elementary in some ways than Ashar’s level, it’s full of fun facts that have led him to explore more.
 We highly recommend this for upper-elementary and lower-middle-school-aged students especially.

 - The Cartoon Guide to Chemistry: This is one that we actually don’t yet have, but it’s high on our wishlist – a comic-style illustrated historical AND scientific look at our favorite subject.